The severed heads in the guillotine basket are of the film directors Joachim Rønning and Espen Sandberg.

 Javier Bardem's wife Penélope Cruz starred in the previous installment, Pirates of the Caribbean: On Stranger Tides (2011).

-According to Australian film industry sources, the budget is above 250 million dollars.
+According to Australian film industry sources, the budget is around 250 million dollars.
 This was officially confirmed by Disney and the Queensland Arts Minister on October 2, 2014, stating that filming will take place exclusively in Queensland, Australia, being the largest production to ever shoot in the country.

 Geoff Zanelli will be the third composer in the franchise.
 Hans Zimmer and Klaus Badelt worked on the previous installments.